mikeasilva/handbook-diff/markdown/22-providing-for-temporal-needs.md

 Specialists may be assigned to specific areas of focus.
 These could include the following:

-* Employment
+* Employment.

-* Education
+* Education.

-* Preparedness
+* Preparedness.

-* Emotional health
+* Emotional health.

-* Personal finances
+* Nutrition.

-* Local government and community resources that serve those in need (see [22.12](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number99-p288#title_number99))
+* Personal finances.

-Bishoprics may also ask specialists to help coordinate or facilitate [self-reliance groups](http://www.churchofjesuschrist.org/self-reliance).
+Bishoprics may also ask specialists to help coordinate or facilitate [self-reliance groups](/study/books-and-lessons/self-reliance?lang=eng).
 These groups are generally organized by stake or ward councils.

 22.6.5